sfztools/sfizz/GOVERNANCE.md

 - facilitate a transparent handling of the finances of the project from the maintainers;
 - abide by international laws for the transfer and handling of money in support of a project.

-Considering these constraints, we chose to host the SFZ tools organization within the [Open-source Open Collective].
+Considering these constraints, we chose to host the SFZ tools organization within the [SFZTools Open Collective].
 The Open Collective fiscal host holds the money of unincorporated partnerships such as SFZ tools, providing legal channels and accounting, as well as tools to support a transparent budget management by members of the collective.

 We apply the following ruleset to handle the project's financial resources: